zbrox/dotfiles/README.md

 ## What's in the box

 * Setting up some macOS specific stuff
+* Installing a bunch of software using Homebrew bundle or if needed through the Mac App Store
+* Install rustup
 * Configurations
   * [Fish](http://fishshell.com) as the default shell, with some handy functions, autocompletions, plugins, and [Fisher](https://github.com/jorgebucaran/fisher) for a plugin manager
   * [Starship](https://starship.rs) for a prompt